styled-system/styled-system/README.md

 Color palettes can be configured with the [ThemeProvider](#configuration) to use keys as prop values, with support for dot notation.
 Array values are converted into [responsive values](#responsive-styles).

+---

-## Responsive Styles
+### Responsive Styles

-All props accept arrays as values for mobile-first responsive styles.
+All core function props accept arrays as values for mobile-first responsive styles.

 ```jsx
 // 100% below the smallest breakpoint,